Saturday, June 24, 2017

 The source of my shame is that I knew better and ignored what I knew I should try to do.
 I ignored the alarm bells that went off and made me watch him closely.
 I ignored my better self; I ignored the part of me that knows I have to do the right thing.
 I should have pointed out what I was seeing to him and our supervisor.
 But, I did not.
 I knew he was not right and I just watched.
 Who does that?

-I was never that person.
 I am not that person.
 If I am that person then I have become foreign to myself, or I am delusional, or both.
 None of these options appeal to me.